-Infoshare a is a database-driven website, as shown in the figure below, in the process of obtaining our target data we need to click to expand each category, then select specific conditions and submit the request, and finally the site then returns the information.
-The idea is to automate the process of clicking and selecting and then parsing the html elements after the final information page return using the Xml2 module.
+Infoshare is a database-driven website, as shown in the figure below.
+In the process of obtaining our target data, we need to click to expand each category, then select specific conditions and submit the request, and finally, the site then returns the information.
+The idea is to automate the process of clicking and selecting, and then parsing the HTML elements after the final information page return using the Xml2 module.
 So RSelenium was selected.